Research Grant

 Lucy Treep

-The 2014 grant was awarded to Lucy Treep of Auckland, who is working on a biography of Maurice Shadbolt.
+The 2014 grant was awarded to Lucy Treep of Auckland, who was working on a possible biography of Maurice Shadbolt.

 Since its establishment in 2003, other recipients of the grant are: